opengeospatial/geoapi/trunk/tools/src/main/shell/README.txt

 together with all its dependencies and some demonstration JAR files.
 See http://www.geoapi.org/geoapi-conformance/index.html for more information.

+The '*.pack.gz' file is encoded in the Pack200 format and need to be uncompressed before use.
+This bundle file include all of the following:

+  * geoapi-conformance.jar
+  * geoapi-pending.jar
+  * jsr-275.jar
+  * junit.jar

 ----------------------------------
 Installation (to be run only once)